SRI-International/QC-App-Oriented-Benchmarks/_setup/qiskit/README.md

 In particular, this document explains how to set up the tools needed to run the Qiskit implementation of these benchmarks.

 ## Configure a Qiskit Environment
-Create an environment named "qiskit" and then "activate" it using the following commands:
+If you are using Anaconda environments, create an environment named "qiskit" and then "activate" it using the following commands:

     conda create -n qiskit python=3